 People ask at times why is a preplan needed?

 We were at this fire well into the next day.
 Seven firefighters were transported to the hospital, mostly for heat exhaustion.
 We had only basic information about this property, and it was all in our heads.
 That night, we got “lucky.”
-Decisions could have been made more quickly and effectively if we had a good preplan – one of the reasons that I dedicate my career to helping others to be more safe and effective at an emergency scene.
+Decisions could have been made more quickly and effectively if we had a good preplan.
+And this is one of the reasons that I dedicate my career to helping others to be more safe and effective at an emergency scene.